Martin Scorsese: 2016–present

-Upcoming projects
+Upcoming and prospective projects

+Scorsese's next film is What Happens at Night, an adaptation of the Peter Cameron novel, with DiCaprio set to star alongside Jennifer Lawrence.
+Announced on September 18, 2025, the film started production in February 2026.

 In November 2021, Scorsese was set to direct a biopic feature about rock band the Grateful Dead for Apple Studios featuring Jonah Hill.
 In July 2022, it was announced Scorsese would direct an adaptation of David Grann's non-fiction novel The Wager for Apple Studios, reteaming once again with DiCaprio.
 In May 2023, after meeting with Pope Francis, Scorsese said he was considering writing and directing a new film about Jesus.
-More details were revealed in January 2024, revealing that it would likely be Scorsese's next film and that he had co-written it with Kent Jones, based on the Shūsaku Endō novel A Life of Jesus.
+More details were revealed in January 2024, revealing that it could be Scorsese's next film and that he had co-written it with Kent Jones, based on the Shūsaku Endō novel A Life of Jesus.
 In 2023, during an interview with GQ, it was revealed that Scorsese was working on an adaptation of Marilynne Robinson's Home with Todd Field and Jones.
+In March 2025, it was reported that he would adapt Home for Apple TV with DiCaprio starring.
 It was reported in February 2025 that Scorsese would be directing a mob film set in Hawaii, starring and being co-produced by Dwayne Johnson, Leonardo DiCaprio and Emily Blunt.
 Johnson and Blunt pitched the plot to Scorsese and DiCaprio, which was described as being "a cross between Goodfellas and The Departed", and Nick Bilton was hired as a screenwriter.
-In March 2025, it was announced that he would be adapting Robinson's Home for Apple TV+ with DiCaprio starring.
-On September 18, 2025, it was announced that Scorsese would direct an adaptation of the Peter Cameron novel What Happens At Night as his next film, with DiCaprio set to star alongside Jennifer Lawrence and a planned production start in January 2026.